-Photos and Review by Oyster.com Investigators.
+Photos and Review by Oyster.com Investigators

-Its entrance is just off Lexington Avenue on 48th Street, a street busy with cars (the better to get a taxi) but relatively little foot traffic.
-On the ground, plenty of delis and Starbucks cafes (including the one connected to the Radisson's lobby) feed the cubicle occupants.
-On its western border of Midtown East (about a five minute walk from the hotel), Fifth Avenue is home to shopping icons like Saks Fifth Avenue and Tiffany & Co., along with high-end flagships like Gucci and Versace.
+The Lexington is located in the center of Midtown East, a part of the city where many New Yorkers come to work.
+Iconic skyscrapers like the Chrysler Building and the Seagram Building dominate the skyline and swanky business hotels -- the InterContinental, the W New York, and the Waldorf-Astoria -- are all just a block from the Lexington.
+On the western border of Midtown East (about a five-minute walk from the hotel), Fifth Avenue is home to shopping icons such as Saks Fifth Avenue and Tiffany & Co., along with high-end flagships such as Gucci and Versace.
 About a five-minute walk east of the hotel are great restaurants that line 2nd Avenue.
-Nearby, some sporty dive bars can be a bit lively if the right game is on, but this is an area better known for popular tourist attractions like Rockefeller Center, Grand Central Station, the Museum of Modern Art, and the New York Public Library (all within walking distance) than its nightlife.
+Nearby, some sporty dive bars can be a bit lively if the right game is on, but this is an area better known for popular tourist attractions such as Rockefeller Center, Grand Central Station, the Museum of Modern Art, and the New York Public Library (all within walking distance).

 Stylish rooms with playful Art Deco details and modern technology